Native range: Temperate and subtropical South America

 salt and pepper to taste

-Before smoking, soak nutria in a simple brine.
-On the stove over low heat, dissolve the salt and sugar in about ½ gallon water.
-After dissolved, remove from heat and add another ½ gallon of cold water, add nutria, and place in refrigerator.
+1. Before smoking, soak nutria in a simple brine.
+On the stove over low heat, dissolve the salt and sugar in about half a gallon water.
+Once the salt is dissolved, remove from heat and add another half gallon of cold water, add nutria, and place in refrigerator.
 Leave nutria to soak for 24 hours.

 2 hind saddle portions of nutria meat